 Both are great, both are safe to eat (the egg is fully heated through, don’t worry!), it’s just a matter of personal preference.

-Crostini, crudité, crackers… really anything that would be served on a charcuterie or cheeseboard (fresh and dried fruits, sliced Italian meats, jams or preserves) is great here!
+Crostini, crudité, crackers… really anything that would be served on a charcuterie or cheeseboard (fresh and dried fruits, sliced Italian meats, jams or preserves) is great alongside baked ricotta cheese.

 Oh, and wine.
 Definitely wine.
-Because wine and cheese were made for each other!
-(We recommend a French Chenin Blanc!)
+I recommend a French Chenin Blanc!

-If you make this Baked Ricotta recipe, please let me know by leaving a rating and review below.
+If you give this easy Baked Ricotta recipe a try, please let ua know by leaving a ⭐️⭐️⭐️⭐️⭐️ rating and review below.

 For more recipes with ricotta cheese, check out the following: